Patient selection for AstraZeneca, Daiichi breast cancer drug needs improvement, experts say

 Pathologists interpret the results subjectively, and "about 50% to 60% get it right," he said.

-A report in JAMA Oncology in April showed only a 20% agreement rate among 18 pathologists asked to interpret immunohistochemistry tests for a different breast cancer tumor protein called ER.
+A report in JAMA Oncology in April showed only a 26% agreement rate among 18 pathologists asked to interpret immunohistochemistry tests for low HER2 versus no HER2.

 Enhertu delivers a combination of the monoclonal antibody trastuzumab and the chemotherapy drug deruxtecan.